authlib/joserfc/docs/en/guide/jwt.rst

 .. module:: joserfc.jwt
     :noindex:

-JSON Web Token (JWT) is built on top of :ref:`jws` or :ref:`jwe` with certain payload claims.
-The claims should be in JSON format, with specified fields.
+JSON Web Token (JWT) is built on top of :ref:`jws` or :ref:`jwe` and includes specific payload claims.
+These claims are required to be in JSON format and follow a predefined set of fields.

 .. hint::

-    Do you know JWT is not a part of JOSE.
-It is created by the OAuth working group.
+    Do you know that JSON Web Token (JWT) is not a part of JOSE.
+Instead, it was created by the OAuth working group.

 Encode token
 ------------